-If the result is positive, we will precisely know the responsible germ and, if necessary, we will adjust the treatment.
+In the HIV & AIDS Treatment in Delhi, If the result is positive, we will precisely know the responsible germ and, if necessary, we will adjust the treatment.
 In the event of infection, we will advise you to notify partners with whom you have recently had sexual contact.

-In cases of suspected mouth-throat infection, we will take the sample (swab) and send it to the laboratory.
+Nonetheless, in cases of suspected mouth-throat infection, we will take the sample (swab) and send it to the laboratory.